Sue and I woke up early to see the sunrise. Jupiter was still out and I had to take a photo of the moon.

 Ayu is an excellent driver.
 We all know the shortest distance between two points is a straight line and we very often took those curves on the left side of the road.

 I continued to take photos of village people.
-624 and 628

-Most of the houses are now made of stone because wood is not available.
+In this area most of the houses are now made of stone because wood is not available.

 The people grow sorghum in the rainy season.
 When there has been no rain for a couple of years, the government supports them.